temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--query`, `-q` (string) -
-  SQL-like query string for filtering results.
+  Content for an SQL-like `QUERY` List Filter.
 * `--archived` (bool) -
   Limit output to archived Workflow Executions.
 * `--limit` (int) -
   Maximum number of Workflow Executions to display.

-### temporal workflow query: Synchronously retrieve Workflow Execution state
+### temporal workflow query: Retrieve Workflow Execution state

-Send a [Query](/workflows#query) to a [Workflow Execution](/workflows#workflow-execution) by [Workflow ID](/workflows#workflow-id) to retrieve its state.
-This is a synchronous operation.
-A running Workflow Execution's internal state constantly changes.
-Use Queries to expose that state.
-You can Query both running and completed Workflow Executions:
+Send a [Query](/encyclopedia/application-message-passing#queries) to a [Workflow Execution](/workflows#workflow-execution) by [Workflow ID](/workflows#workflow-id) to retrieve its state.
+This synchronous operation exposes the internal state of a running Workflow Execution, which constantly changes.
+You can query both running and completed Workflow
+Executions:

 ```
 temporal workflow query \
-    --workflow-id=YourWorkflowId
-    --type=YourQueryType
+    --workflow-id YourWorkflowId
+    --type YourQueryType
     --input '{"YourInputKey": "YourInputValue"}'
 ```

-Query must never mutate the state of the Workflow Execution and must not contain blocking code.
+Query implementations must never mutate Workflow Execution state and must not contain blocking code.

 #### Options